-4.9 The effect of the systems on the acoustic performance of a construction is outside the scope of this Certificate.
+4.12 The effect of the systems on the acoustic performance of a construction is outside the scope of this Certificate.

-4.10 The fixing of sanitary pipework, plumbing, rainwater goods, satellite dishes, clothes lines, hanging baskets and similar items to the systems is outside the scope of this Certificate.
+4.13 The fixing of external plumbing, satellite dishes, clothes lines, hanging baskets and similar items to the system is outside the scope of this Certificate, (see also section 4.15).

-4.11 External pipework and ducts should be removed before installation, and alterations made to underground drainage to accommodate repositioning of the pipework to the finished face of the systems.
-The Certificate holder can advise on suitable fixing methods.
+4.14 External pipework and ducts should be removed before installation, and alterations made to underground drainage to accommodate the repositioning of the pipework to the finished face of the system.
+The Certificate holder can advise on suitable fixing methods, but these are outside the scope of this Certificate.

-4.12 The designer should select a construction appropriate to the local wind-driven rain index, paying due regard to the design detailing, workmanship and materials to be used.
+4.15 The designer should select a construction appropriate to the local wind-driven rain index, paying due regard to the design detailing, workmanship and materials to be used.
 The sheathing board must be of a suitable exterior grade with appropriately sealed joints, sealed penetrations and vapour control layers (VCL) where required.
-For guidance, examples of relevant detailing for external wall insulation systems are given in the SCI publication P343 Insulated Render Systems Used with Light Steel Framing (Steel Construction Institute, 2006).

-4.13 The designer should make sure that windows, doors, flashings and other similar items have been specifically designed for use with these types of systems; particular attention should be paid to the prevention of water ingress into the systems.
+4.16 The designer should make sure that windows, doors, flashings and other similar items have been specifically designed for use with these types of systems - particular attention should be paid to the prevention of water ingress into the systems.
 For example, junctions between the systems and window and door openings must avoid creating a direct path that could facilitate the transfer of water from the external surface of the wall into the wall construction or to the internal surface.
 In addition, opening and penetration details should be designed to deflect water away from the insulation and onto the external face of the wall.